SuperCoolPencil/CirclePong/README.md

 * Players control a paddle moving on the circle’s circumference.
 * Players bounce the ball back by aligning their paddle with the ball’s position.
 * Missing the ball results in a score loss

+Side note: Theres an old c++ terminal version of the game in the files, cause that happened...